 The fund financial statements provide information about the Board's funds, including fiduciary funds.
 Separate statements for each fund category - governmental and fiduciary - are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
-All remaining governmental funds are aggregated and reported as non-major funds in the Other Governmental Funds' column.
+All remaining governmental funds are aggregated and reported as nonmajor funds.